0xHashstack/whitepaper/Open protocol/Overview.md

 # Open protocol

-Hashstack's autonomous lending framework.

-> Open protocol is an autonomous lending framework enabling under-collateralized loans for upto 1:3 collateral-to-debt ratio.
+> Built by Hashstack, Open protocol is an autonomous lending framework enabling under-collateralized loans at upto 1:3 collateral-to-debt ratio.

 <br />